Mallorca Property Market 2021

 The property market in Mallorca has been affected by the pandemic inasmuch as potential buyers cannot physically visit the island but demand remains high.
 At the start of lockdown, enquiries for rural properties with outside space and gardens came flooding in via online portals & agent sites.
 There have even been a few buyers brave enough to buy based on virtual viewings alone.
 However, most buyers familiar with the island are literally biding their time & doing their research whilst waiting for that magic moment when travel corridors open up once more.

 Ten years ago, foreign buyers accounted for 8.97% of all property sales in Spain.
-Today, that figure has risen to 13.10%.
-However, in the Balearics 32.63% of all property purchases last year were made by foreigners, the highest percentage in the whole of Spain.
-Just under 19% of our resident population of 1,124,744 are foreigners.
+In 2020, 34% of all property purchases in the Balearics were made by foreigners.

 Analysing the state of the Mallorca market from official statistics is not easy.
 There are numerous bodies providing data, such as the General Council of Notaries, the National Institute of Statistics & the property registries.
 However, they tend to publish figures for the Balearic Islands as a whole, incorporating Mallorca, Menorca, Ibiza & Formentera.
 The valuation company TINSA even incorporates data for the Balearics together with the spanish Canary islands.
 Quarterly reports may be misleading due to the time delay between completions & their entry into the appropriate registry.
 There are other organisations representing constructors, independent analysts such as CBRE & Fitch Ratings as well as reports from individual estate agencies.